luoyesiqiu/Wodemo-Client/readme.md

-A android client for wodemo.com
+A wodemo client for android
 Ver:1.1